urschrei/pyzotero/readme.md

 zot.update_item(i[0])
 ```

 * `delete_item()`, delete an item from your library.
 Accepts a dict containing item data as its only argument.
 As in the previous example, you must first retrieve the item(s) you wish to delete, and pass it/them to the method one by one.
 Deletion of multiple items is most easily accomplished using e.g. a `for` loop.
+Returns `True` if successful.

 **Examples:**